svenkreiss/svenkreiss.github.io/content/epfl-two-years.md

 in collaboration with two labs at the hospital in Lausanne that work on Parkinson and Spinal Cord Injury.

+I am also looking forward to ICML this year.
+It is the first time I am the co-organizer of a workshop, the workshop on _AI for Autonomous Driving_, which had 400 attendees last year.
+Luckily, I am surrounded by an experienced team and I am looking forward to learn.
+Holding this workshop entirely online will be a first for everyone though.

 After two years back in academia, I am still not bored.
 Not at all.
 __Thanks VITA team!__ Onwards.